royalgraphx/SideswipeOnQEMU/README.md

 # post notes and future plans

-the changes made to qemu, system, and any other changes are specific to this repo. i wish no redistribution takes place. the scripts work because everything is condensed and made to work, the many workarounds and things I had to try for over a month to get this to work, was incredibly laborious and i'd like everything to stay here. no forks, no implementation outside of this enviroment, its specifically made to improve the lifes of those seeking to play Sideswipe.
-I have literally not tested any other games, if they work, great, but I broke things in order for them to work in sideswipe, and who knows how that can affect other games or whatever you try outside of what I just mentioned above. thank you for attempting this if you did, and im here to help.

 you can ping me in the following server.

 https://discord.gg/B4CRB2bnsg

 Future Plans:
-- Windows Support, 64-Bit, WHPX only.
 - All Controllers supported by default, removes need for configuring passthrough
-- Custom Android built from Source, Move away from BlissOS 11.13
-- Support Multicore passthrough, better performance.